kalessil/production-dependencies-guard/README.md

             "check-abandoned",

             "white-list:vendor/package-one",
-            "white-list:vendor/package-two"
+            "white-list:vendor/package-two",

+            "accept-license:MIT",
+            "accept-license:proprietary"
         ]
     }
 }
 ```

+- `white-list:...` adds a package to white-list, so it's not getting reported in spite of violations
 - `check-lock-file` uses composer.lock instead of composer.json, allowing deeper dependencies analysis
 - `check-description` enables description and keywords analysis, allowing to detect custom dev-packages (should contain `debug` in keywords)
+- `check-abandoned` enables abandoned packages checking (should not be used)
 - `check-license` enables license checking (should be specified)
-- `check-abandoned` enables abandoned packages checking (should not be used)
-- `white-list:...` adds a package to white-list, so it's not getting reported in spite of violations
+- `accept-license:...` specifies which licenses should be accepted (if the setting omitted, any license incl. proprietary)

 # Usage